pabma/MuSe-FuTa/README.md

    2) Install the Segmentators and other necessary packets:
       - conda activate [a_name]
       - Download 'requirements.txt' into [a_name].
-      - pip install -r requrirements.txt
+      - pip install -r requirements.txt
       - Look for some CTs to download and segment, a few places to find CTs are:
         - https://zenodo.org/records/10047292 (Full TotalSegmentator training dataset, there are several repeated images here under different name)
         - https://zenodo.org/records/10047263 (Reduced TotalSegmentator training dataset)